modAL-python/modAL/README.md

 ## Introduction<a name="introduction"></a>

-> *modal*: adjective, relating to structure as opposed to substance
+> modal: adjective, relating to structure as opposed to substance
 >
 > (Merriam-Webster Dictionary)